tamphh/dotfiles-1/README.md

     $ stow config
     $ stow images
+    $ stow awesomewm
-    $ stow theme-universe
+    $ stow theme-anonymous

-It will create for each file a symbolic link into your `$HOME`, the first time, stow will show you files you have to backup (or delete).
+It will create for each files a symbolic link into your `$HOME`.
+The first time, `stow` will show you files you have to backup (or delete).
 To switch on an other theme, you have to delete the older:

     $ stow -D theme-universe